My name is Sarah Packwood and I am a Humanitarian Intuitive based on Salt Spring Island in British Columbia, Canada.

 - Reviewing and giving a constructive critique of project and programme proposals and monitoring and evaluation processes;

-- Providing tailored training in the protection of civilians, community development, disaster risk reduction and upscaling emergency response;
+- Providing tailored training in the protection of civilians, community development, disaster risk reduction and upscaling emergency response.
+This includes carrying out learning needs assessments and designing and delivering self-learning modules and workshop-based training materials;

 - Giving guidance for successful partnership development and management;